When can isotropy help adapt LLMs' next word prediction to numerical domains?: Experiments

 \subsection{Qualitative Analysis}

-In this section, we analyze the time series forecasting by the baseline LLMs qualitatively.
-We focus on synthetically generated time series for a controlled analysis of different types of time series patterns which belong to $5$ different domains, such as linear, seasonality, trend, non-linear and Gaussian perturbation.

-We are particularly interested in the isotropic measurement in the LLM's last layer as it is related to the logits and probabilistic inference.
+We now analyze the time series forecasting by the baseline LLMs qualitatively.
+We focus on synthetically generated time series for a controlled analysis of different types of time series patterns which belong to $5$ different domains, such as linear, seasonality, trend, non-linear and stochastic.
+We are particularly interested in the isotropic measurement in the LLM's last layer as it is related to the logits and probabilistic inference as explained in Section~\ref{model}.
 So all isotropic measure provided in this section is based on the last layer of the baselines.

 We begin by analyzing time series forecasting performance (i.e., NMSE) for different baselines and its relation with isotropy in Figure~\ref{Syn_cos}.
-For instance, in Figure~\ref{Syn_cos} b, the inter-type cosine similarity in hidden embedding spaces of Chronos-T5 for seasonality (Dataset 1) is $-0.00007$ and for seasonality (Dataset 2) is $0.0047$.
-This indicates that stronger isotropy exists (i.e., inter-type cosine similarity value is close to $0$) for Chronos-T5 for seasonality (Dataset 1) which preserves the structure in the Chronos-T5's hidden representations and causes good downstream task performance.
-On the other hand, a weaker isotropy exists (i.e., inter-type cosine similarity value is far from $0$) for Chronos-T5 in seasonality (Dataset 2), causing a lack of structure in Chronos-T5's hidden representations, and thus leading to bad downstream task performance.
-Moreover, the NMSE for seasonality (Dataset 1) is lower for Chronos-T5, PatchTST and Lag-Llma, and higher for Chronos-Bolt and Morai, while the NMSE is higher for all the baselines except Morai for non-linear (Dataset 2).
-A similar analysis can also be observed for all other synthetic datasets and baselines in Figure~\ref{Syn_cos}.
-This shows that the same dataset from any particular domain may cause different forecasting performances for different baselines, as it generates different contextual embedding spaces for language models with different architectures and tokenization techniques (See Appendix~\ref{full_pca_plots} for full illustration).
+For instance, in Figure~\ref{Syn_cos} b, we have (NMSE = $0.0000066$ and cosine similarity = $|-0.00076|$) for seasonality-Dataset 1 and (NMSE = $0.00012$ and cosine similarity = $0.0047$) for seasonality-Dataset 2 for Chronos-T5.
+This shows that stronger isotropy exists (i.e., inter-token cosine similarity value is close to $0$) in Chronos-T5's embedding space for seasonality-Dataset 1 which preserves the structure in its hidden representations and causes good downstream task performance.
+On the other hand, a weaker isotropy exists (i.e., inter-token cosine similarity value is far from $0$) in Chronos-T5's embedding space for seasonality-Dataset 2, which, in turn, causes a lack of structure in its hidden representations, thereby leading to bad forecasting performance as compared to seasonality-Dataset 1.
+The NMSE and inter-type cosine similarity can also vary across different language models and datasets.
+For example, in Figure~\ref{Syn_cos}c, the NMSE for trend-Dataset 1 is lower for PatchTST and Moirai, but higher for Chronos-T5, Chronos-Bolt, and Lag-Llama, compared to their respective NMSE on trend-Dataset 2.
+Conversely, for trend-Dataset 2, the NMSE is lower for Chronos-T5, Chronos-Bolt, and Lag-Llama, but higher for PatchTST and Moirai, compared to their respective NMSE on trend-Dataset 1.
+A similar analysis can also be observed for other synthetic datasets and baselines in Figures~\ref{Syn_cos} b, \ref{Syn_cos} d, and \ref{Syn_cos} e.

+This shows that any dataset from any particular domain may cause different forecasting performances for different baselines, as it generates different hidden representations (see Appendix~\ref{full_pca_plots} for full visualization) in contextual embedding spaces, and hence, different isotropy measures.